Michael-Burke/cs2-match-history-bot/README.md

 ## Commands

 - `/refresh`: refreshes current and last week and posts/updates summaries
-- `/list-players`: lists tracked players and resolved FACEIT IDs
+- `/list-players`: lists tracked players and resolved FACEIT IDs (requires Manage Guild)
+- `/add-player name:<string>`: add a player to the tracked list (requires Manage Guild)
+- `/remove-player name:<string>`: remove a player from the tracked list (requires Manage Guild)

+Notes:

+- Commands are registered per‑guild instantly when `DISCORD_GUILD_ID` is set; otherwise global registration can take up to ~1 hour.
+- Summaries are posted to the channel set by `DISCORD_UPDATE_CHANNEL_ID`.
+Without it, `/refresh` only responds ephemerally.

 ## Player list file